Which are the best wineries to visit in Tuscany?

 Website: frescobaldi.com

-Devotees of striking contemporary art and fine wines are going to love Castello di Ama.
+Devotees of striking contemporary art and fine wines will love Castello di Ama.
 You’re in the heart of Chianti Classico, an idyllic landscape of rolling hills and cypress-clad winding lanes.
-This estate was referenced as far back as the 10th century – in the 11th century AD; Ama was the beneficiary of several privileges granted by the Holy Roman Emperors Henry VI and Otto IV.
+This estate was referenced as far back as the 10th century – in the 11th century AD, Ama was the beneficiary of several privileges granted by the Holy Roman Emperors Henry VI and Otto IV.
 Its modern history began about 40 years ago, with the replanting of the estate vineyards.
-Today it is run by the genial couple Lorenza and Marco, who have invested an enormous amount of time and energy into elevating Castello di Ama’s wines to some of the region’s best.
-Yet this gorgeous estate not only produces some of Chianti’s most impressive wine, but it has also become a contemporary art showcase.
-The accommodation is no less luxurious; offering four renovated suites in one of the estate’s 18th-century villas, it’s the perfect spot to appreciate the finer things in life.

 Website: www.castellodiama.com

 Welcome to the heart of the stunning Val d’Orcia.
 Few valleys are as magnificent as this, and few luxury wine estates set the standard so high as Castiglion del Bosco.
-Owned by fashion guru Massimo Ferragamo, the estate has over 141 acres planted to Sangiovese, used to produce exceptionally fine examples of the legendary Brunello di Montalcino.
+Owned by fashion guru Massimo Ferragamo, the estate has over 141 acres planted to Sangiovese used to produce excellent examples of the legendary Brunello di Montalcino.
 Ferragamo purchased the winery in 2003 and has since raised the bar in winemaking dramatically.
 Nowhere is this more evident than in the single-vineyard Campo del Drago.
-After a fantastic tasting, why not retire to the adjoining luxury spa and golf resort, renowned as one of the most opulent in Italy.
-An 18-hole golf course designed by Tom Weiskopf is merely the icing on the cake – this wine estate and hotel is the very epitome of glamor, a must-visit destination for any discerning sybarite.
+After a fantastic tasting, why not retire to the adjoining luxury spa and golf resort, renowned as one of the most abundant in Italy.
+An 18-hole golf course designed by Tom Weiskopf is merely the icing on the cake – this wine estate and hotel is the epitome of glamor, a must-visit destination for any discerning sybarite.

 Website: www.castigliondelbosco.com